 You can add BT TV to your chosen broadband package and will still be eligible for the BT Reward Card and the free Google Chromecast.
 Plus, you can now get BT Sport free with any BT TV packages - for a limited period only.

 Adding the Starter Bundle to your broadband package will cost you an extra £6 a month plus a hefty £59.99 activation fee and for that you get a basic YouView box that will let you pause and rewind live TV, Freeview channels and the BT Sport channels.

-The Entertainment Bundle is an currently an additional £15 on top of your broadband price with a £10 upfront fee and comes with a YouView+ box that can record up to 300 hours of telly.
-As well as the Freeview channels you also get 19 premium channels including Comedy Central, Gold, Discovery and SyFy – and, of course, free BT Sport.
+The Entertainment Bundle is currently an additional £15 on top of your broadband price with a £19.99 upfront fee and comes with a YouView+ box that can record up to 300 hours of telly.
+As well as the Freeview channels you also get 19 premium channels including Comedy Central, Gold, Discovery and SyFy – and, right now, free BT Sport.

 The Max HD Bundle costs an additional £20 a month on top of your broadband package, with no upfront fee and gives you a YouView+ UHD box that can record up to 600 hours of TV, BT Sport in Ultra HD and 61 premium channels including TCM, Cartoon Network, Disney XD, Eden and a load of HD channels.

 It's important to remember that BT will not send your reward card out in the post automatically, the responsibility for claiming it lies with you.

 Around 40% of BT Reward Cards go unclaimed by new BT customers – which is a bit like throwing money down the drain.
 Ensure this nightmare-like scenario doesn’t happen to you by following these simple steps to claiming your BT reward card.